Analytics Query Language (GAQL)

 TIMEFRAME yearToDate

-Note that the format() function currently only supports the generation of a single text string result in a WHERE clause.
+Also note that the format() function currently only supports the generation of a single text string result in a WHERE clause.

 String literals in metric lists